 To reduce taxable profits, a corporation can deduct many of its business expenses -- money the corporation spends in the legitimate pursuit of profit.
 In addition to start-up costs, operating expenses, and product and advertising outlays, a corporation can deduct the salaries and bonuses it pays and all of the costs associated with medical and retirement plans for employees.
 To be sure you don't miss out on important tax deductions, see the Business Tax & Deductions area of Nolo's website.

 The corporation must file a corporate tax return, IRS Form 1120, and pay taxes at a corporate income tax rate on any profits.
-If a corporation will owe taxes, it must estimate the amount of tax due for the year and make quarterly payments to the IRS in April, June, September, and January.
+If a corporation will owe taxes, it must estimate the amount of tax due for the year and make quarterly payments to the IRS by the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
+If a corporation uses the calendar year as its tax year, the payments are due April 15, June 15, September 15, and December 15.

 If the corporation's owners work for the corporation, they pay individual income taxes on their salaries and bonuses like regular employees of any company.
 Salaries and bonuses are deductible business expenses, so the corporation does not pay taxes on them.